learning yourself naturally multiplied

 LYNX students will gain a deep appreciation and understanding of their environment and their place within in it.
 The lynx is known for its remarkable eyesight, giving it the ability to see what other animals cannot.
 LYNX students will be able to move beyond the textbook and physical classroom to visualize, experience, appreciate, and understand their place within the world.
 They will be prepared to be the leaders of tomorrow.

 Would your child benefit from LYNX?
-If you reside in the Bow Valley Corridor, you owe it to yourself and your child to consider applying now.
-We are accepting students in Grades 6 through 8 until September 30, 2020
+If you reside in the Bow Valley Corridor, Cochrane, Bragg Creek, or Calgary, you owe it to yourself and your child to consider applying.
+We will be accepting students in Grades 1 through 9 until September 30, 2020 in these communities.

 The global COVID-19 pandemic significantly impacted how families view educational delivery.
 Our hybrid model – online for the core academic courses and outdoors with a small cohort of students under the guidance of experienced outdoor education teacher – provides an ideal educational environment for LYNX students.
 They attend virtual classes at home for the core subjects and then gather primarily outdoors for the remainder of the school day.

-We are delighted to introduce Melanie Guest, the teacher responsible for the delivery of the outdoor component of LYNX.
+We are delighted to introduce Melanie Guest, the teacher responsible for the delivery of the outdoor component of LYNX in the Bow Valley.